kecheng55/kecheng/content/authors/admin/_index.md

     url: https://www.ucsf.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a chemical biologist with a strong focus on leveraging organic chemical tools and strategies to drive small-molecule drug discovery and expand therapeutic possibilities.
-My research centers on using chemical groups such as tetrazole, isoxazole, and trioxolane to develop photoaffinity probes for high-throughput screening of novel drug candidates and direct profiling of cellular druggable targets through chemoproteomics.
-I also have extensive experience in designing activatable chemical probes, fluorescent probes, prodrugs, and radioligand agents for targeted cancer treatment.
-Additionally, I am deeply interested in applying small-molecule probes and inorganic nanomaterials to engineer nanomedicines for precise cancer therapeutics.
+bio: I am a chemical biologist specializing in the development of novel small-molecule drugs and probes for targeted cancer therapy.
+My work integrates probe design, chemoproteomics, molecular biology, and nanotechnology to uncover druggable targets and engineer precision therapeutic strategies.

 # Interests to show in About widget
 interests: